Vivonet/Presto/README.md

 Presto’s aim is to make loading and manipulating remote data as simple as possible and does so by interacting with the Objective-C runtime to dynamically match server-side JSON attributes to client-side Objective-C properties.

 Presto is also very fault-tolerant.
 If the library encounters a property or attribute it does not recognize, or a situation it doesn’t know how to handle, it will print a warning to the console, but otherwise continue without cause for alarm.
 This means your client and server side model don’t need to match exactly, nor do either of them need to be exhaustively defined.
-If your server returns information your client doesn’t need, you can safely just ignore it when using Presto.
+If your server returns information your client doesn’t need, you can safely just ignore it.

 Presto is a work in progress and is not yet in a state where it can be considered complete enough to handle all scenarios, but it is already quite capable enough to handle a large majority of requests.
 My hope is that as it develops, it will become more and more general purpose.
 In the meantime, if you see a feature or ability lacking in Presto that you would like to see implemented, please shoot me a line or open an issue for it.
 Or of course you can implement it yourself.
 I’ve tried to keep the code as simple and straightforward as possible to facilitate modifications.